The average salary for a Client Service Manager is $60,271.

 - Develops, tracks and reports key performance measurements for the unit.

-Common Career Paths for Client Service Manager
+Job Satisfaction for Client Service Manager

 Client Service Manager Job Listings

-Popular Skills for Client Service Manager
+What Are Popular Skills for Client Service Managers?

 Pay Difference by Location

 Employees with Client Service Manager in their job title in San Francisco, California earn an average of 37.3% more than the national average.
 These job titles also find higher than average salaries in New York, New York (15.8% more) and Boston, Massachusetts (15.6% more).

 This data is based on 2,847 survey responses.